Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Ordered phase - Consistent description

 where $h$ is an auxiliary field generating transitions between the two electron species.
-The crucial step in constructing the consistent thermodynamic potential in the ordered phase is the selection of the Luttinger-Ward functional with anomalous contributions that will continuously match the high-temperature solution at the critical point of its instability.
+Notice that in the case of a ferromagnetic order, $\vecQ=0$, this representation corresponds to a system exposed to a transversal magnetic field.
+The crucial step in constructing a consistent thermodynamic potential in the ordered phase is the selection of the Luttinger-Ward functional with anomalous contributions that will continuously match the high-temperature solution at the critical point of its instability.
 As discussed in Appendix A, one must suppress the anomalous non-conserving contributions in the closed system.
-A bispinor with distinguishing singlet and triplet two-particle propagators, Appendix B, generally represents the full Luttinger-Ward functional in the ordered phase.
-It reduces to a spinor form with the following expression when the spin singlet and triplet propagators become indistinguishable, see Appendix B,
+A bispinor distinguishing singlet and triplet two-particle propagators, Appendix B, generally represents the full Luttinger-Ward functional in the ordered phase.
+It reduces to a $2\times 2$ spinor form with the following expression when the spin singlet and triplet propagators become indistinguishable, see Appendix B,